 |Number of conference calls||Varies, depending on member and specific assignments|

 |Hours/year of committee work required outside of meetings||Members 50+, Editor 70+, Chair 85+|

 |Additional travel or time commitments||Attendance at the Council on Scientific Affairs leadership meetings for the chair|

 Activities of Committee

-- Supports the autopsy pathology Surveys program, which offers pathologists the opportunity to obtain 12.5 hours of continuing medical education (CME)/self-assessment module (SAM) per year.
+- Supports the autopsy pathology Surveys program, which offers pathologists the opportunity to obtain 12.5 hours of continuing medical education (CME) per year.
 Develops the cases used in this program, and each member submits an average of 1.0 - 1.5 cases per year on the committee.